trans-travel/trans-travel/us/ar.md

    associated with your sex assigned at birth if a minor is present and you are "arousing or gratifying a sexual desire".
 It is unknown how this law will be utilized.
- * [SB486](https://legiscan.com/AR/text/SB486/2025), if signed by the
+ * [SB486](https://legiscan.com/AR/text/SB486/2025) bans trans people from
-   Governor, would ban trans people from bathrooms, changing areas, sleeping quarters, etc, in shelters and government-controlled facilities. (updated Apr.
-17, 2025)
+   bathrooms, changing areas, sleeping quarters, etc, in shelters and government-controlled facilities. (updated May 26, 2025)
  * Public accommodation access is not protected for trans people in Arkansas.
  * Arkansas has wide-reaching religious freedom laws that allow denial of